 - Human Anatomy & Physiology II (4 credit course with laboratory)

-- Physics for science/allied health majors (4 credit course with laboratory)
+- Physics for science (4 credit course with lab)

 - Be a citizen of the United States of America, or a permanent resident (hold a green card)